 By following these few tips, you’ll increase the chance of your article being recommended for publication.

-Read the Journal.
-It helps to know the types of articles we publish and the style they are written in.
+- Read the Journal.
+It helps to know the types of articles we publish and the style in which they are written.

-Submit your article as a Word document.
-We can’t edit PDF’s.
+- Submit your article as a Word document.
+We cannot edit PDFs.
 Graphics that accompany the article can either be embedded in the Word document or submitted as a separate document in another format.

 The Article Review Process